Nevada Sexting Laws: Legal Consequences and Penalties

 1. Lack of Knowledge or Intent

-The statute requires the minor to act “knowingly and willfully.”
-If a teen received an image unsolicited and did not intend to possess or keep it (e.g., they didn’t open it or tried to delete it), this may be a defense.
+The statute requires the minor to act "knowingly and willfully."
+If a teen received an image without asking for it and did not intend to possess or keep it (for example, they never opened the message or tried to delete it immediately), this may serve as a defense.

-If the person depicted in the image is actually an adult (18+), NRS 200.737 does not apply.
+If the person depicted in the image is actually an adult (18 or older), NRS 200.737 does not apply.
 However, other laws regarding non-consensual distribution (revenge porn) might still apply.

 3. Unsolicited Receipt

-If a minor receives an unsolicited image and promptly deletes it or reports it to an adult/authority figure without sharing it further, they typically have not violated the “willful” possession element of the law.
+If a minor receives an unsolicited image and promptly deletes it or reports it to a parent, teacher, or law enforcement without sharing it further, they typically have not violated the "willful" possession element of the law.

-While minors get leniency under NRS 200.737, adults (18+) or minors who prey on much younger children face Nevada’s severe child pornography statutes.
+While minors receive leniency under NRS 200.737, adults (18 and older) or minors who prey on much younger children face Nevada's severe child pornography statutes.

 Production of Child Pornography (NRS 200.710)

-Using a minor to produce pornography is a Category A Felony.
-This is one of the most serious crimes in Nevada, punishable by:
+Using a minor to produce pornography is a Category A felony, one of the most serious crime classifications in Nevada.

-- Life in prison with the possibility of parole after 10 years (minimum).
+- Victim under age 14: Life in prison with the possibility of parole after serving a minimum of 10 years, plus fines up to $100,000.

 Possession of Child Pornography (NRS 200.730)

-Mere possession of images depicting a person under 16 engaged in sexual conduct is a felony.
-For adults:
+Knowingly possessing images depicting a person under 16 engaged in sexual conduct is a felony under NRS 200.730.

-- First Offense: Typically a Category B or C felony, punishable by 1 to 5 years in prison and fines up to $10,000.
+- First offense: Category B felony, punishable by 1 to 6 years in state prison and fines up to $5,000.

-Promoting or distributing child pornography is a Category A Felony, carrying similar penalties to production.
+Promoting, preparing, or distributing child pornography is a Category A felony carrying similar penalties to production.
+Advertising material depicting child pornography under NRS 200.725 is also a serious felony offense.

 Under NRS 200.604, it is illegal to: